Health and Wellness

 Vitamin B12: Older adults can have trouble absorbing vitamin B12, which helps with nerve function and red blood cell production.
 Meat, eggs, chicken, fish and dairy

-Vitamin D: This nutrient helps you absorb calcium for strong bones and teeth.
+Vitamin D: This nutrient helps absorb calcium for strong bones and teeth.
 Many older adults don’t get enough.
 Milk, vitamin-D fortified beverages, tuna and fatty fish such as sardines and salmon

-Calcium: Seniors need more of this mineral, which supports bones and teeth as well as your heart, muscles and nerves.
+Calcium: Seniors need more of this mineral, which supports bones and teeth as well as heart, muscles and nerves.
 Milk, cheese, yogurt, kefir, calcium-fortified beverages, cooked spinach, almonds, legumes, canned salmon with bones

 Zinc: Another vital mineral for healthy immune function.
 Meat, fish, beans and lentils